 This is the front half of a tardigrade.
 Tardigrades have 8 legs and are related to nematodes and arthropods (like insects and spiders).
 They are also known as Water Bears and can be found in mosses almost anywhere in the world.

-This is an unidentified protist.
+This is protist found in the Dry Valleys.
 Protists are single-celled eukaryotes (meaning they have a nucleus), and are even less understood than rotifers in these valleys.
 Unlike the other pictures, I took this photo this season, with just my phone camera and a microscope.
 I have no idea what species it is!
 It could even be new to science, which would make it an exciting discovery.